The enhanced parking area and new barn trail are now open at our Letort Spring Garden Preserve! 1110 S. Spring Garden Road, Carlisle, PA 17013

 The Letort Spring Garden Preserve is a public nature preserve featuring trails through a variety of upland and wetland habitats, as well as the historic Melester Barn and Spring House.
-A parking area is located at 1110 S. Spring Garden Street, Carlisle, PA 17013.
-It is also accesible from the Letort Regional Authority (LRA Trail), 2 miles south of the trailhead at LeTort Park in Carlisle and 1 mile from the parking area at Heiser’s Lane in South Middleton Township.
+A recently enhanced parking area is located at 1110 S. Spring Garden Street, Carlisle, PA 17013.
+An ADA-accessible trail from the parking meadow to the barn, and a partially-accessible trail from the barn to the Letort Nature Trail were recently opened in December of 2024.
+The preserve is also accessible from the Letort Regional Authority (LRA Trail), 2 miles south of the trailhead at LeTort Park in Carlisle and 1 mile from the parking area at Heiser’s Lane in South Middleton Township.

 Enjoying the natural beauty of the Cumberland Valley is getting more accessible.
-Central Pennsylvania Conservancy is preparing to break ground on a new parking and ADA-compliant trail at their Letort Spring Garden Preserve in Carlisle.
+Our parking area got a makeover and we added an ADA-compliant trail at the Letort Spring Garden Preserve in Carlisle.

-Thanks to funding from Pennsylvania’s Department of Conservation and Natural Resources’ Community Conservation Partnership Program, Cumberland County’s Land Partnerships program, and Cumberland Valley Visitors Bureau’s Tourism Product Development grant, this access project includes a gravel parking lot, and an ADA-compliant trail to the historic Melester Barn.
+Thanks to funding from Pennsylvania’s Department of Conservation and Natural Resources’ Community Conservation Partnership Program, Cumberland County’s Land Partnerships program, and Cumberland Valley Visitors Bureau’s Tourism Product Development grant for making this project possible.

-Additional support from The Stabler Foundation, PPL Foundation, Partnership for Better Health, and private donors will enhance the access components with ADA-compliant benches, picnic tables, native plant landscaping, and interpretive signage.
+Additional support from The Stabler Foundation, PPL Foundation, Partnership for Better Health, and private donors facilitated access components with ADA-compliant benches, picnic tables, native plant landscaping, and interpretive signage.

-Upon completion, the parking lot will provide an accessible route to the popular Letort Regional Authority’s Nature Trail which runs from Letort Park in Carlisle Borough, through the Letort Spring Garden Preserve to Heisers Lane in South Middleton Township.
+The parking lot provides an accessible route to the popular Letort Regional Authority’s Nature Trail which runs from Letort Park in Carlisle Borough, through the Letort Spring Garden Preserve to Heisers Lane in South Middleton Township.

-Central Pennsylvania Conservancy is seeking volunteers to assist with the native plant landscaping along the ADA trail and parking lot.
+We are seeking volunteers to assist with the native plant landscaping along the ADA trail and parking lot.
 Go to the “Get Involved” tab to register as a volunteer.
-A public dedication at he Letort Spring Garden Preserve will be held the weekend of April 12th, 2025.
+A public dedication at the Letort Spring Garden Preserve will be held the weekend of April 12th, 2025.
 Mark your calendars!

 ADA Trail & Parking Lot Funders